An Integrated Guide to Nervous System Training for Stress, Recovery and Performance

 Strength and Mobility: Nervous System Training in Action

-Strength and mobility work go beyond muscles and aesthetics, they retrain the nervous system itself.
+Strength and mobility work go beyond muscles and aesthetics, they train the nervous system and brain itself.
 Each repetition refines body–brain communication, reducing chronic tension, improving posture, and enhancing resilience under load.
 Mobility builds adaptability; strength creates stability.
-Together, they anchor psychological resilience in physical capacity, ensuring your body supports your performance goals.
+Together, they anchor psychological resilience in physical capacity, ensuring your body supports rather than undermines your performance.

 Discover: How Strength & Mobility Build Stress Resilience